Key Information About Ebola

 Ebola first appeared in 1976 in two simultaneous outbreaks, one in what is now South Sudan, and the other in Democratic Republic of Congo.
 The latter occurred in a village near the Ebola River, from which the disease takes its name.

 Ebola is caused by infection with a virus of the Filoviridae family, genus Ebolavirus.
-This virus is spread in the blood, body fluids (like blood, urine, feces, vomit, breast milk, and saliva) or organs of a person or animal with the infection.
+This potentially deadly virus is spread in the blood, body fluids (like blood, urine, feces, vomit, breast milk, and saliva) or organs of a person or animal with the infection.

 It is highly transmissible through person-to-person contact.
 It can rapidly spread through a population having no preexisting immunity to the virus.